theorist17/theorist17.github.io/_posts/2021-05-22-recurrent-neural-network.md

 ![unroll](/assets/2021-05-22-recurrent-neural-network/rnn-unroll.png)

 The current time is t=1.
-The current input is x_1, where the original input was h0 (initialized by some function..).
+The current input is x_1, where the original input was h0 (initialized by some function).
 Update the h_0 to h_1, reflecting the new input in the sequence.